stanislav-chekmenev/looping_instagram_project/README.md

 ```
 This should be enough for R.

-- I'm not sure if you need to install python libraries on your computer to run the python scripts or _reticulate_ will run in in anyway, since keras was already installed with all needed dependencies.
+- I'm not sure if you need to install python libraries on your computer to run the python scripts or _reticulate_ will run them anyway, since keras was already installed with all needed dependencies.
 Anyway, if the scripts can't be run here is the requirements for Python libraries.

     - Python 3.6
     - Tensorflow